FLAMEGPU/FLAMEGPU2/examples/python_boids_spatial3D_wrapped_native/README.md

 `python boids_spatial3D.py --steps 0`

-The visualisation in this example allows you to control some fo the environment variables effecting behaviour.
+Alternatively, specifying 100 steps would allow you to explore the final simulation state after 100 steps have completed.
+The visualisation in this example allows you to control some of the environment variables effecting behaviour.
 E.g.

 * **TIME_SCALE**: Controls the time steps each simulation step represents.
 Increasing this value will increase simulation speed but reduce the numerical accuracy of the velocity calculations.
 * **GLOBAL_SCALE**: Controls the maximum force that can be applied to an agent per time step.